 John Dewey’s idea of truth and democracy represents a notable contrast with the preceding readings.
 Readers frequently find Dewey’s argument challenging.
 Thus, be prepared to read it several times.

 Sophia Rosenfeld, Democracy and Truth A Short History, pp. 72-91

 John Dewey, The Public and its Problems, Chapter V, “The Search for the Great Community” LOCATE HERE AND PRINT

-(Hesburgh has two on-line versions.
-To ensure that you have no problem finding it, print the chapter the first time you see it; the publishers may not let you “take it out” again)
+(Hesburgh also has two on-line versions.
+You can use one of them to download a PDF.
+If you want to do this, print the chapter the first time you see it; the publishers may not let you “take it out” again)

 What do we mean by “community”?
 Are all communities good?
 When do they work well?

 Jon MooalJo, “Is Life Better when we’re Together?”
 New York Times, December 26, 2021` READ AND TAKE NOTES

 How did community make a difference in the fight against polio?
 Susan Brink, “Can’t Help Falling In Love With A Vaccine: How Polio Campaign Beat Vaccine Hesitancy” READ AND TAKE NOTES

 11. Tuesday, February 15: Looking Back at the Big Thinkers